-17. The financial year ends on 31 December in each year, and the accounts are to be balanced to that day.
+17. The financial year ends on the last day of the month preceding the AGM and the accounts are to be balanced to that day.

 18. As soon as practicable after the end of the financial year, the account is to be examined by two suitably qualified persons who hold no office in the ACA CY.

 19. The ACA CY is to hold an AGM between the beginning of November and the end of January each year, at a date, time and place to be fixed by the Committee at 30 days notice, for the following purposes:

 a.
 To receive from the Committee a report, balance sheet and statement of accounts for the preceding financial year.

 b.
 To elect Members to the Committee.